Rocco-Gossmann/nvim-vulkanglass/README.md

 # Requirements
 Needs NeoVim 9.4 or higher.
-you need to have `npm` installed, to compile the MarkdownPreview Plugin
+- you need to have `npm` installed, to compile the MarkdownPreview Plugin
+- You'll also need `ripgrep` to be able to propperly search and link notes

 ## Installation
 This will create a new config for the `NVIM_APPNAME` = nvim-vulkanglass